 FAL3 Basic Faller Incident Position Description

 The Basic Faller (FAL3) is an entry-level chainsaw operator that serves as a member of a firefighting crew or module.
-The FAL3 engages in low complexity fireline saw operations, including tree felling, bucking, brushing, and limbing.
-The FAL3 reports to a Firefighter Type 1 (FFT1) or one of the Single Resource Bosses (FELB, CRWB, ENGB, FIRB, HMGB).
-The FAL3 works in the Operations functional area.
+The FAL3 engages in low complexity fireline saw operations, including tree felling, bucking, brushing, and limbing, and should be closely supervised during operations.
+A FAL3 may perform FAL2 tasks under the direct supervisor of a FAL2.
+The FAL3 reports to an Intermediate (FAL2) or Advanced (FAL1) Faller, a Firefighter Type 1 (FFT1), or one of the Single Resource Bosses (FELB, Crew Boss, Single Resource [CRWB], Engine Boss, Single Resource [ENGB], Firing Boss, Single Resource [FIRB], Helicopter Manager, Single Resource [HMGB]).
+The FAL3 works in the operations functional area.

 - Gather critical information pertinent to the assignment.

 - Travel to and check in at the assignment.
 Notify incident supervisor and/or dispatch when arriving at the incident.

 - Implements saw related objectives, priorities, and work assignments as directed.